arkadiuszPasciak/windows98/src/documentation/reference/cli.md

 ### lint:styles

-Command is used to run `Stylelint` on SCSS and Vue files, ensuring that the styles used in your project adhere to the established style guide and best practices.
-This command helps to identify any potential issues with your styles, such as syntax errors or formatting inconsistencies, and provides suggestions for how to resolve them.
+Command is used to run Stylelint on your Vue and SCSS files in order to `check` for CSS-related code style and syntax issues.
+This command runs the lint:stylelint script defined in your `package.json` file, which typically configures Stylelint to analyze your project's .vue and .scss files.
+By executing this command, you can identify and fix potential styling inconsistencies, maintain code quality, and ensure that your project adheres to CSS best practices.

 ```bash
 npm run lint:styles